The Arts & Recreation Foundation of Overland Park

 by Gary Kahle

 This sculpture of stylized birds in flight marks the entrance to downtown and the site of a historic airfield.
 Media: Stainless Steel.
-Donated in part by Friends of OP Arts.
+Donated in part by Friends of Overland Park Arts.

 Blackbird